 - Corridors: Xitang is known for covered corridors by the water, so make sure to walk around these [Free of charge]

-- Explore Bar Street at night: Xitang has a famous street called Bar Street (Jiubajie) that, as you may have guessed, has a lot of bars and clubs.
+- Explore Bar Street at Night in Xitang Anxient Town: Xitang has a famous street called Bar Street (Jiubajie) that, as you may have guessed, has a lot of bars and clubs.
 It’s probably the loudest and most happening place in Xitang at night.
 I have to say it’s quite interesting to have a club in the middle of an ancient town.

-- Take a boat on the canal: I wish I had a chance to do this as this looks something totally romantic and peaceful.
+- Take a boat on the canal in Xitang : I wish I had a chance to do this as this looks something totally romantic and peaceful.
+You are visiting a water town after all so you should fully utilize the boats!
 You will have to pay separately for the boat ride and can do this both during the day and at night.

-- Enjoy the sunset: Xitang is pretty at any time of the day but there is something to be said about its sunset
+- Enjoy the sunset in Xitang: Xitang is pretty at any time of the day but there is something to be said about its sunset

-- Explore the streets at night: I went on a lantern hunt at night and was not disappointed!
+- Explore the streets of Xitang at night: I went on a lantern hunt at night and was not disappointed!
+The streets were so lively with all the bars, restaurants, street vendors and tourists and during the summer it’s very nice to walk around in the evening.

 Xitang is known for some really local and delicious food in the region.

-- Street Food: This is big in Xitang.
+Street food is big in Xitang water town.
 When you walk around at night you will see all the street vendors selling all sorts of things.
 A few noteworthy things to eat include stinky tofu, mao tofu (similar to stinky tofu but has white thin hair on the tofu), tofu flower (silken tofu in bowl), glutinous rice dumplings, Maltose Candy (maiyatang), yellow cake, yellow rice wine, wonton, etc.

-- Restaurants: while doing my research, I came across a few restaurants that are known for their local dishes, which include salt & pepper pumpkin, steamed fish, stir fry whelk with sauce.
+While doing my research, I came across a few restaurants in Xitang that are known for their local dishes, which include salt & pepper pumpkin, steamed fish, stir fry whelk with sauce.

 - Qizhanglou (七张桌精品餐馆): 西塘风景区北栅街11号